 Consumables are the largest contributor to many planarization performance metrics, so significant advances will be required.
 High solids slurries utilized today are being driven to increased consistency, especially in defectivity.
-Development must be done for a wide variety of slurries that must simultaneously lower defectivity, improve planarity, and decrease cost to support increasingly complex applications.
+There is a drive to develop slurries which simultaneously lower defectivity, improve planarity, and decrease cost to support increasingly complex applications.
 Current trends to drive down solids and improve chemical activity will continue.
-The abrasives being used are increasingly being engineered specifically for CMP.
-The abrasives must be made with acceptable purity and unique surface and bulk characteristics.
-Combinations of chemistries and particles that create tunable platforms are being leveraged to make robust achievement of all the needs and easier support of those needs possible.
+The abrasives in use are increasingly being engineered specifically for CMP.
+They must have acceptable purity and unique surface and bulk characteristics.
+Robust processes are achieved by combining chemistries and abrasives in new ways.
 Many of the alternative planarization techniques will need new robust manufacturing-ready fluids in order to enable each technique.
 Cleaning chemistries must also be developed which optimize removal for specific slurries and substrates, without inducing issues such as corrosion.
 This challenge is especially steep for interconnects with porous films.
-New materials and form factors for the brushes in the cleaners are needed.
+New materials and form factors for the brushes in the post-CMP cleaners are needed.